hzeller/beagleg/README.md

 configured in the code currently (and dependent on the cape hardware), the logical layout can be set with the `--motor-output-mapping` flag.

-In the following bumps cape, the Y axis is on the very right (here I need two connectors for two motors), X axis on the very left, second slot empty, third is 'Z' and fourth (second-last) is E. That mapping is configured with
+In the following [Bumps cape][bumps], the X axis on the very left (with a plugged in motor), second slot empty, third is 'Z', fourth (second-last) is E, and finally the Y axis is on the very right (more space for two connectors which I need for my Type-A machine).
+The mapping is configured with:

         send-gcode --motor-output-mapping "X_ZEY"  ...

 ![Bumps output mapping][bumps-cape]

+(The [Bumps cape][bumps] was designed to work with BeagleG).

 If you build your own cape: note all logic levels are 3.3V (and assume not more than ~4mA).
 The RAMPS driver board for instance only works if you power the 5V input with 3.3V, so that the Pololu inputs detect the logic level properly.

-This is an early experimental manual cape interfacing to a RAMPS adapter.
+This is an early experimental manual cape interfacing to a RAMPS adapter:
 ![Manual Cape][manual-cape]

-This allows to plug in a RAMPS driver.
 At the middle/bottom of the test board you see a headpone connector: many of the early experiments didn't have yet a stepper motor installed, but just listening to the step-frequency.

 ## G-Code stats binary
 There is a binary `gcode-print-stats` to extract information from the G-Code